romulorm/project-template/README.md

-# projeto-padrao
+# project-template

-Projeto Node.JS padrão para utilização em outros Projetos.
+Node.JS project template for use in other projects.

-## Pré-requisitos:
+## Dependencies:

 * NodeJS
 * NPM
 * Git

-## Componentes pré-configurados:
+## Pre-configured components:

 * Express
 * Handlebars